The city of...

 Exception: Use the abbreviation for "Saint" in city names such as St. Louis and St. Paul.
 Note: Sault Ste.
 Marie is abbreviated "Ste." because the full spelling is "Sainte."

 Certain cities do not need to be identified by state in most contexts.
-Because WMU is based in Kalamazoo, you may always assume that readers of our University's communications will know you mean Kalamazoo, Mich.
+Because WMU is based in Kalamazoo, you may always assume that readers of our University's communications will know you mean Kalamazoo, Michigan.
 Similarly, you do not need to identify by state, cities of international prominence.
 It is not necessary, and may be unintentionally patronizing, to explain that Chicago is in Illinois.

 U.S. cities that generally do not need to be identified by state